dihuangdh/twitter-language-blocker/README.md

 - **Block Multiple Languages**: Filter out tweets in Chinese, Arabic, Russian, Japanese, Korean
 - **Simple Interface**: Easy-to-use checkbox selection for languages to block
+- **Automatic Settings**: Settings save automatically when you toggle language options
 - **Real-time Filtering**: Blocks tweets as you scroll without needing to refresh
 - **Lightweight**: Minimal impact on browser performance
+- **Site-Specific**: Only works on Twitter/X websites - doesn't affect any other sites

 ## Installation